freenas/freenas-docs/README.md

 ## Building the Documentation

-All of the following commands are run from /path/to/your-build-directory/freenas/docs/userguide.
+All of these commands are run from /path/to/your-build-directory/freenas/docs/userguide.
 The formats available are HTML, single HTML, PDF, and EPUB.
 The output of either HTML form is in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/ and can be viewed in a web browser.
 The PDF output is in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/latex/FreeNAS.pdf.
 The EPUB output is in /path/to/your-build-directory/freenas-docs/userguide/processed/_build/epub/freenas_userguide.epub.